buehlpa/LatentOE-AD/README.md

 This Repository is not maintained!

-Additional_CODE_BULE
-                     -  loe_utils             # contains the helperfunctions for the saving of pickle files in the original LOE implementation
-                     -  plots                 # plots of the results
-                     -  training_scripts      # contains bash script to run multiple runs of the LOE blind etc of ntl
-                     -  utils                 # contains helperfunctions and model for the Added code from the VT -
+most of the changes to the original repo are in /Additional_CODE_BULE /loe_utils             # contains the helperfunctions for the saving of pickle files in the original LOE implementation / plots               # plots of the results /training_scripts      # contains bash script to run multiple runs of the LOE blind etc of ntl /utils                 # contains helper functions and model for the Added code from the project work

-                     ...
-                     evaluating_models.ipynb  # compares different models from VT and BOSCH LOE inspecting_dataset.ipynb # inspecting the features with dimensionalty reduction method and rescaling of the features
+ evaluating_models.ipynb  # compares different models from project work and BOSCH LOE inspecting_dataset.ipynb # inspecting the features with dimensionality reduction method and rescaling of the features
-                     ...
-                     workNB...                # these  notebooks are made for working on differnet toppics,

-## for LOE etc.
+## for LOE

 run :
 python Launch_Exps.py --config-file config_fmnist.yml   --contamination 0.0 --assumed-contamination 0.0 --dataset-name fmnist  --trainset_fraction

-if you want different - loss functions etc change the  config file
+if you want different loss functions etc. change the  config file

-- it saves contamination ration in a diffenrent folder, to concatenate them run the function:
+- it saves the contaminated results in a different folder, to concatenate them run the function:

 concatenate_allresults(MODEL_RESULT_PATH:str,modelname:str='loe_hard',assumed_contamination:float=0.0,n_runs:int=5)
 from
 LatentOE-AD/Additional_Code_BULE/loe_utils/helperfunctions.py

-for the multirun bash scripts run:
+for the multi-run bash scripts run:

 bash Additional_Code_BULE/training_scripts/run_multiple.sh